 Vrnda Software Technologies has a small centre in Peru with 11 staff

-Practo, an online platform that connects patients with doctors, has launched its services in Brazil, the largest market in Latin America, starting with the city of Sao Paulo.
-Practo will introduce two of its services - Practo Search and Practo Ray in Brazil and will be available in two languages - English and Portuguese.
-At launch, the company will have over 5,500 doctors listed on its platform, covering 50 per cent of all clinics in Sao Paulo.
-Practo now has a presence in 15 countries
+Practo, an online platform that connects patients with doctors, has launched its services in Brazil, starting with the city of Sao Paulo.
+Practo Search and Practo Ray services are available in English and Portuguese.

 Indian start-ups in Start-Up Chile